 Honors Advisory Board:

-S. Arrigo-Nelson (biological and environmental sciences); M. G. Aune (English), interim assistant director; L. Colleli, dean of Eberly College of Science and Technology; C. Fox (philosophy); G. Gould (chemistry and physics); R. Hess (health science); P. Hettler (business and economics); W. Hug (elementary education); A. Lyles (health science); A. Marak (history and political science) interim director; D. McGukin (communication studies); B. Melenyzer (elementary education); L. Prest (library services)
+Arrigo-Nelson (biological and environmental sciences); Aune (English), director; Fox (philosophy), associate director; Gould (chemistry and physics); Hess (exercise science and sport studies); Hettler (business and economics); Lyles (health science); McClintock-Comeaux (women's studies); McGukin (communication studies); Prest (library services)

 The Honors Program at California University of Pennsylvania provides an opportunity for an enhanced educational experience to our most talented students and faculty.
 Honors Program students desire to pursue intellectual and creative growth beyond the usual requirements of their major field of study and intend to cultivate their individual and personal aspirations to learn.
 Honors Program students and faculty expect to explore and participate in scholarly, professional and artistic exercises outside the classroom; they engage in community service activities, which complement their academic studies and nurture their personal sense of commitment and communal responsibility.
 Honors students anticipate exercising leadership while at California University; they prepare to become leaders while students in our program, and they expect to continue as leaders when they graduate.

-Each summer (since 1985) two Honors Program students receive scholarships to participate in the PASSHE Summer Honors Program.
-This program is noted for its academic quality and its opportunity, typically, to study abroad in such places as Ecuador (2003), Costa Rica (2004), France (2005), Ghana (2006), Europe (2007), China (2008), France (2009) and Egypt (2010).
-Honors Program students have the opportunity to participate in the Honors Program residence hall, which includes specialty housing in Building A, as well as educational, social and recreational programming.
-The Honors Program maintains a small, but high-quality, computer facility in the residence hall complex reserved for the exclusive use of its students and faculty.
+Each summer (since 1985), two Honors Program students receive scholarships to participate in the PASSHE Summer Honors Program.
+This program is noted for its academic quality and its opportunity, typically, to study abroad in such places as Ghana (2006), Europe (2007), China (2008), Belgium and France (2009), Egypt (2010), Bermuda (2011), Oxford, England (2012), and London, Salzburg, Vienna, Venice and Rome (2013).
+Honors Program students have the opportunity to participate in the Honors Program residence hall, which includes specialty housing in Smith Hall, as well as educational, social and recreational programming.
+The Honors Program maintains a small but high-quality computer facility in the residence hall complex reserved for the exclusive use of its students and faculty.
 Each academic year, the Honors Program conducts and coordinates a special grouping of courses for its students and faculty.
-The course grouping focuses on a particular theme, rotating in a four-year cycle, including humanities, social science, fine art, environmental studies, education, business, natural science and life science.
-Honors Program students are encouraged to be active scholars and have presented their work at local, regional, national and international conferences and in international publications.
+Honors Program students are encouraged to be active scholars, and have presented their work at local, regional, national and international conferences and in international publications.

 Honors Program students are expected to maintain a minimum grade-point average sufficient to achieve the dean’s list and to graduate with honors.
 Additionally, students must complete a minimum of 24 credits, including addenda and thesis project, within the Honors Program.